 Supply Control

-The network is secured by the MPC Network and the protocol specifications defined in the Master CRS.
-However, in the event the network is compromised and invalid transactions are approved, we have developed a custom indexer to serve as a decentralized validation mechanism.
+The network is secured by the MPC Network and by protocol specifications defined in the Master CRS.
+However, in the event that the network is compromised and invalid transactions are approved, Ducat Nodes act as decentralised validation mechanisms to preserve protocol integrity.

-Tracking Valid UNIT: The indexer keeps track of all valid UNIT—meaning UNIT that has been generated according to protocol specifications outlined in the Master CRS.
+• Tracking Valid UNIT: Ducat Nodes keep track of all valid UNIT.
+This means tokens that have been minted according to protocol rules set out in the Master CRS.

-Maintaining Consensus: Ideally, the free-floating UNIT balance and the indexer’s recorded UNIT balance will match exactly.
-If discrepancies arise due to a bug or system compromise, the indexer acts as a backstop validator to ensure protocol consensus is preserved.
+• Maintaining Consensus: Ideally, the circulating UNIT supply and the balances recorded by Ducat Nodes should match exactly.
+If discrepancies arise due to a bug or compromise, nodes act as backstop validators to restore consistency.

 How It Works

-Decentralized Validator: The indexer validates transactions against parameters set through governance votes by Ducat token holders.
+• Decentralised Validator: Ducat Nodes validate transactions against parameters defined through governance by DUCAT token holders.

-User Control: We highly recommend all users run their own indexer and connect to it when managing their vaults.
+• User Control: We strongly recommend all users run their own Ducat Node and connect to it when managing their vaults.

-Avoiding Manipulation: This ensures users are not misled by compromised nodes or faulty data.
+• Avoiding Manipulation: Running a personal node ensures users are not misled by compromised infrastructure or faulty data.

-Tracks Valid UNIT and DUCAT: Ensures all tokens in circulation are protocol-compliant.
+• Track Valid UNIT and DUCAT: Verifies that all tokens are compliant with protocol rules.

-Governance Tool: Assists in determining governance outcomes and tracking the latest Master Contract ID.
+• Governance Support: Helps determine valid governance outcomes and tracks the latest Master Contract ID.

 Last updated